newtriks/cssapi/README.md

 ```

 The value can either be a unitless number (in pixels), or an em value as a string.
 Whichever you choose, media queries will be rendered using ems.
-Breakpoint order is important and values should run from low to high.
+Breakpoint *order is important* and values should run from _low_ to _high_.
 There is no limit on the number of breakpoints you want to use, but as you'll see later, there is a mechanism for creating relative breakpoints (basically tweakpoints), so these breakpoints should represent the primary breaks in your application.
 The fewer the better.
 You should not define a `default` breakpoint.
 This will be handled automatically.

-##### 2. Data
+#### 2. Data

 Data supplies values that will be used in transforming CSS values and each piece of data will be used by one or more transformers.

-###### Layout Settings
+##### Layout Settings

 `lengthUnit` defines what unit will be used for outputting length values.
 The default is `rem` units, but you can change this to `px` or `em`.